-When Snowball, a subsidiary of Acquira, bought HVAC company Anderson, we began by visiting a handful of sites in order to understand what the work looked like.
+When Acquira participated in the acquisition of one HVAC company in the Southeastern US, we began by visiting a handful of sites in order to understand what the work looked like.
 We'll leave the name of the company and any employees anonymous in order to protect their privacy.
 By doing that, we were able to identify three distinct tasks that the company did:

 - The rough-in, where you go in while the building is being built and install the electrical work, the plumbing, and the ductwork.

 - The set-out/change-out, when the technicians begin working after construction is complete and install air conditioners, wire the thermostat, and install grills.
 A change-out occurs where technicians exchange an existing furnace or air conditioner.

 - Service diagnosis, a task that involves diagnosing issues with an existing furnace/AC unit and determining how to fix it, or if it should be replaced.